psibi/psibi.github.io/posts/2024-08-04-rustic-babel.md

 ---
 title: "Rustic: Enhanced Org Babel integration"
 author: Sibi
-date: 2024-08-04
 ---

-[Rustic](https://github.com/emacs-rustic/rustic) is a major mode Emacs that simplifies Rust development.
+[Rustic](https://github.com/emacs-rustic/rustic) is a major mode for Emacs that simplifies Rust development.
 It builds upon the foundation of [rust-mode](https://github.com/rust-lang/rust-mode) and offers additional features.